Last Updated on 02/10/2021 by Mark Beckenbach

 Pros and Cons

-- The best build Micro Four Thirds zoom lens that we’ve ever held
+- The best build Micro Four Thirds zoom lens we’ve ever held

 - Fast focusing